Geometrical Aspects of the Hamiltonization Problem of Dynamical Systems: Preliminaries

-By definition, \ec{H^{0}(M,\pi)} consists of the Casimir functions of \ec{(M,\pi)}.
-The 1--coboundaries are the Hamiltonian vector fields, and the 1--cocycles are the Poisson vector fields.
-Hence, the cohomology in degree one is the Lie algebra
+{\bf Tangential Poisson cohomology.} Every Poisson structure $\pi$ on $M$ induces a cochain complex, called the \emph{Lichnerowicz--Poisson complex}.
+Its cohomology, denoted by $H^{\bullet}(M,\pi)$, is called the \emph{Poisson cohomology} of the Poisson manifold $(M,\pi)$ \cite{Lichnerowicz}.
+It is well-known that $H^{0}(M,\pi)$ consists of the Casimir functions, the 1-coboundaries are the Hamiltonian vector fields and the 1-cocycles are the Poisson vector fields of $(M,\pi)$ \cite{DZ,Lichnerowicz,Va-94,VK-88,VK-90}.
+So, the cohomology in degree one is the Lie algebra